FAQ

 How is Knowledge different from Services?

-Knowledge gives you reusable guidance, structures, and working files you can use on your own.
+Knowledge gives you reusable products and working files you can use on your own.
 Services are for live issues that need direct support in context.
-Knowledge helps you build continuity and working structure.
-Services help you work through a specific issue that is already active, pressured, or too context-dependent for a general product alone.
+Knowledge is the lighter product layer.
+Services are for issue-specific structuring, review, responsibility, and operating design work.

 Knowledge